weiping-playnext/Zenject/Documentation/MemoryPools.md

 The approach that is outlined above works fairly well but has the following drawbacks:

 - Every time we make a class poolable we always need to add boilerplate code where we have to subclass `MemoryPool` and then call an instance method 'Reset' on our object, passing along any parameters to it.
-It would be easier if this was automated somehow insted of duplicated for every pooled object.
+It would be easier if this was automated somehow instead of duplicated for every pooled object.

 - Any code that is spawning pooled objects has to maintain a reference to the pool class so that it can call the Despawn method.
 This code doesn't really care about whether the object is pooled or not.
 The fact that the object is pooled is more of an implementation detail, and therefore it would be better if this was abstracted away from the code that is using it.

 - Every time we want to convert some non-pooled objects to use a pool we have to change a lot of code.
-We have to remove the `PlaceholderFactory` derived class, and then change every where to call `Spawn` instead of `Create`, and then also remember to call `Despawn`
+We have to remove the `PlaceholderFactory` derived class, and then change all the using code to call `Spawn` instead of `Create`, and then also remember to call `Despawn`

 We can solve these problems by using `PlaceholderFactory` and the Dispose Pattern.
 Any code can call the factory Create method just like for non-pooled objects and then call Dispose to automatically return the object to the pool.